IIT Tirupati

-The Director of IIT Madras, Dr. Bhaskar Ramamurthi was the Mentor Director of IITT since 2016.
+The Director of IIT Madras, Dr. Bhaskar Ramamurthi has been the Mentor Director of IITT since 2016.
 In 2017, K.N.
 Satyanarayana was appointed as director for IIT Tirupati.
 He was re-elected as the director for a second term since 2022.

-The institute is planning to construct an 18 acres research park in the campus, which will soon be the largest institute research park in India, overtaking the IIT Madras research park which has a size of 13 acres.
+The institute is planning to construct an 18 acres research park on the campus, which will soon be the largest institute research park in India, overtaking the IIT Madras research park which has a size of 13 acres.
+IIT Tirupati is the IIT to have the highest gender and faculty-to-student ratio among all the IITs.

-Tirupati is the only city in India to have an IIT (IIT Tirupati), IISER (Indian Institute of Science Education and Research, Tirupati) and an IIIT (Indian Institute of Information Technology, Sri City), all in 1 city.

 Campus

-The college started functioning from 5 August 2015 in a temporary campus housed at Krishna Theja Educational Institutions in Chadalawada Nagar.
-IIT Tirupati was initially functioned out of the campus of Chadalawada Group of Institutes in Tirupati, while the permanent building is coming up near Yerpedu located between Renigunta and Srikalahasti.
+The college started functioning on 5 August 2015 in a temporary campus housed at Krishna Theja Educational Institutions in Chadalawada Nagar.
+IIT Tirupati initially functioned out of the campus of Chadalawada Group of Institutes in Tirupati, while the permanent building is coming up near Yerpedu located between Renigunta and Srikalahasti.

 The hostel facility for boys and girls is ready at the Transit Campus (50 acres), Yerpedu, which is a part of the permanent campus, and is also known as the South Campus.
-The permanent campus is under construction and the transit campus has been already constructed which consists of the Classroom Complex, Hostel block, Open Air Theatre, Computer Labs, Engineering Workshops for all trades, Library, a 500 seater mess, Play Ground, Indoor stadium and a health center.
+The permanent campus is under construction and the transit campus has been already constructed which consists of the Classroom Complex, Hostel block, Open Air Theatre, Computer Labs, Engineering Workshops for all trades, Library, a 500-seater mess, Play Ground, Indoor stadium, and a health center.

-The campus also has a grocery store, a 24/7 cafeteria and a new combined Mess-Canteen building in the North campus.
+The campus also has a grocery store, a 24/7 cafeteria, and a new combined Mess-Canteen building on the North campus.

 Currently, the Stage 1C project of the campus construction is on the verge of completion, in the North campus.
 In this stage, the buildings constructed in the academic zone include two department buildings with offices for about 100 faculty members and about 50 laboratories, a Central Instrumentation Facility (CIF), a lecture hall complex (LHC) and an Administrative building.
 In the hostel zone, two hostels with 500 rooms each, a central dining facility, and sports facilities are ready.
 The residential zone includes the Director's bungalow that has already been occupied,168 apartments for faculty and staff, and a 20-room guest house.
 Two lakes spanning over 10 acres of land have been created on the campus to store water.
 In recognition of the sustainable construction, health and safety practices adopted at the site, the construction projects have received several awards, including the GRIHA Council Award for an exemplary demonstration of Sustainable Building Materials/Technologies, HUDCO Award for sustainable construction, International Safety Award Merit 2021 from the British Safety Council, RoSPA Gold Award 2020 from the Royal Society for the Prevention of Accidents, and the Trophy and Scroll for the category Construction Health, Safety & Environment presented at the 12th CIDC Viswakarma Awards, 2021.